-Making art is the fun part.
-Now you have you get your work out there!
-Not sure how to market your art?
-Not a problem—we have all the tips and tricks to help you learn how to promote yourself as an artist.
-Let’s dive in!
+Making art is the fun part, but getting it out there can be a bit more challenging.
+Not sure how to market artwork online?
+No problem—we have all the tips and tricks to help you learn how to promote yourself as an artist.
+By the end of this article, you’ll love lots of actionable ideas to get your art noticed by a wider audience.

-Building an online art portfolio is a crucial first step in marketing your art.
-Whether you’re networking with a new contact, applying for a particular project, or submitting your work for an art competition, it’s important to have a place where you can direct people to see some of your work.
+Building an online art portfolio is a crucial first step in effective art marketing.
+Whether you’re networking with a new contact, applying for a project, or submitting your work for an art competition, you must have a place where you can direct people to see your best work.

 Use a Time-Saving Website Builder